daxa-ai/pebblo/docs/gh_pages/docs/config.md

 ### Classifier

-- `anonymizeSnippets`: Condition to anonymize all entities in document.
+- `anonymizeSnippets`: Flag to anonymize snippet in report.

 ### Default Configuration